wayfarerx/brigade/README.md

 !open !tank 1 !healer 1 !dps 2
 ```

-When you first open an event, Circumvolve will post a message containing
+When you first open an event, Brigade will post a message containing
 the initial team load out.
 As the users that have volunteered or been
-assigned to the team change Circumvolve will update that message with
+assigned to the team change Brigade will update that message with
 the new team load out.

 ### Aborting an Event